 - Headquarters: Brooklyn, NY

 After working as a manager on a construction site in Tribeca for four years, Kristin Wentrcek left the development industry, set up a workshop in Bushwick, and started designing and making furniture with her personal, quirky stamp on it.
-Most of these pieces serve more than one function: a side table doubles as storage, a chair has a hidden compartment beneath the seat, and an entryway rack is designed to hold coats and shoes.
-These are simple, sturdy pieces that would pull their weight in a small apartment.

 - Ed Chair ($800): This armchair reminds us of the old slogan for Volvo: boxy but good.
 A hinged storage hatch is hidden underneath the seat, and it comes with plaid or faux leather upholstery.